Carniverous19/helium-DIY-middleman/README.md

 `sudo reboot`.

 #### On the Gateway
 Now, on the gateway you're going to change the UDP port from the default (1680) to that of Middleman (1681).
 This tells the gateway to talk to Middleman instead of the miner.
+You're also going to point your gateway to your miner.
 First, on your gateway check to see where your packet forwarder config file is.

 `ps -efww | grep lora_pkt`